geoffthibeau/simple-drag-drop-text/README.md

 ### Alternative Package

 There is a sister package to this one, `drag-drop-text`.
-It offers more features but it has a small learning curve and does not follow the standard behavior of other editors.
-This is for true mouse-loving geeks (like me).
+It is more complex but it has a small learning curve and does not follow the standard behavior of other editors.

-Drag-drop-text package features ...

-- No need for any modifier key like `ALT` for any operation.
-Everything is done with the left mouse button.
-- You can do the standard cut (`ctrl-x`), copy (`ctrl-c`), and paste (`ctrl-v`) operations using only the mouse.
-- Text that has been dragged is left in the clipboard.
-So you can drag and then paste the same text again.

 ---

 ### License

-Copyright Mark Hahn using the MIT license
-Maintained by Geoff Thibeau since 2017-02-08
+Copyright Mark Hahn using the MIT license.
+Maintained by Geoff Thibeau since 2017-02-08.